 I’ve travelled in waves throughout my 20s, and now in my 30s, I am lucky enough to work for a company where I live, eat and breathe travel experiences every day.
 As I look through the beautiful photographs that come in from all over the world (yes, I literally look at every single Flytographer shoot), I want to experience it all: every shoot route, every single city that I get to explore through our photographers’ lens.

-Recently, I travelled to Europe for three weeks with one of my best friends (and Flytographer), Kelly.
+In 2016, I travelled to Europe for three weeks with one of my best friends, Kelly.
 We spent five nights in Iceland and two weeks in France.
 While there’s too much of our epic adventure to include in one blog post, I wanted to use this space to reflect on some of the things that I think we learn about ourselves when we travel.

 Your flight gets delayed.
 You connected at the wrong train station.
 Your SIM card isn’t working and you can’t find your Airbnb.
 The uncontrollable variables when you are travelling are endless – like that moment when you’ve been up for more than 24hrs, have taken four different flights, are wearing the same pair of jeans from two days ago, and you just want to eat a real meal.
 You just have to go with it.
 Find patience.
 Practicing patience when you’re in those moments is the only way to make every day of your trip a good day.
 After all, you’ve been saving for this trip, pinning photos to your ‘France’ board for months – and now you’re here!